kisswiki/kisswiki/src/non-it/learning_natural_language.md

 The state departments says it takes around 400 hours to learn the latin based languages, I believe that seems fairly accurate.

 https://news.ycombinator.com/item?id=15508440

+## duolingo

+firefoxd

+I did Duolingo seriously for more than 370 days in a row.

+Spanish: I speak french and English so Spanish is relatively easy to complete.
+After completing the course, I tried having conversations with people (with friends but mostly uber drivers) and I was surprised how many times i learned it all wrong.
+I had to read a lot or children book to remedy that.

+French: As a french speaker, I went through it as a meta course just to see.
+It was very awkward.
+The correct answers are always cringe worthy.
+Some of them even wrong.

+Japanese: This is very different from the languages I speak.
+But after completing the entire suite, I still can't look at a japanese text and read it.
+I can't form a sentence on my own because it never teaches you how.
+I can't count to ten because it only gives you numbers randomly.
+I know a few colors.
+I know words, but those words make no sense on their own.
+I also had to follow youtube lessons to make any sense of what I learned.

+Duolingo is cool at making it look fun to learn.
+I don't think you'll learn to speak any languages with it.

+crazygringo

+Agreed.
+I speak Portuguese fluently as a second language, and wanted to see what the Duolingo material was like.
+First warning sign: I couldn't pass the test to study intermediate content, because a significant proportion of the multiple-choice answers were just wrong.
+Then, looking at the beginner content, a shocking number of answers were wrong as well.
+It was kind of funny, since each piece of material had user comments associated, you'd see 70+ comments from people all complaining about wrong answers.

+That immediately destroyed any trust with them.
+When you put out educational material, it has to be correct.
+That has to be the foundation.

+- Duolingo Suddenly Has Over Twice as Much Language Learning Material https://news.ycombinator.com/item?id=16822888